cqse/teamscale-jacoco-agent/src/main/resources/linux/README.md

 To install the service:

-- Modify the cqse-jacoco-client.service file according to the TODO comments inside.
+- Modify the teamscale-jacoco-client.service file according to the TODO comments inside.
 - Copy the file to `/etc/systemd/system`

 To uninstall the service simply remove the file you copied above.